6a74/WealthOptimizer/README.md

 The figure below shows a 20 year old that retires 20 years earlier (at 40).
-Even in this rather extreme situation, it might be better (if _real_ interest rates are greater than 4%) to defer deferring taxes a few years
+Even in this rather extreme situation, it might be better (if _real_ interest rates are greater than 4%) to defer deferring taxes a few years.

 ![Figure 6](https://github.com/6a74/finance/blob/master/figures/Figure_20_retire_at_40.png?raw=true)

 ### Key Takeaways

-* It _does_ makes sense to defer taxes later in ones career, just not immediately.
+* It _does_ makes sense to defer taxes later in one's career, just not always immediately.
-* In very low return (_e.g._ real 1%) scenarios, it is almost always better to defer taxes immediately.
+* In very low interest rate (1%) scenarios, it is almost always better to defer taxes immediately.
-* If you plan to retire very early (_e.g._ 40), it appears to be better to defer taxes immediately.
+* If you plan to retire very early (40), it appears to be better to defer taxes immediately.
-* If long-term terms are high (_e.g._ real 6%+), it appears to almost always better to contribute to Roth in your youth.
+* If long-term interest rates are high (6%+), it appears to be better to make Roth contributes.